biocaddie/isee-delve/README.md

 - one string field that is not analyzed.
 This is used as facets

 Edit the appropriate query in the views.py to connect to the elasticsearch node.
 Any changes made to the processing of returned results in views.py file, must also be complemented in the search.js file.

+THe sample mapping of Medline and PDB index is uploaded.

+The current uploaded version (25-August-2015) will work with Medline and PDB index.